Overview

 Available Properties:

-- Current iteration number (starts at 0)__loop__.total_iterations
+__loop__.current_iteration - Current iteration number (starts at 0)

-- Total number of iterations__loop__.current_item
+__loop__.total_iterations - Total number of iterations

-- True if this is the last iteration
+__loop__.is_last - True if this is the last iteration

 Best Practices